Off Campus Study

 - Consider whether you want to pursue the SU Abroad/Honors Course Substitution option (see below).
 Your experience abroad can count as one of your required honors courses, if you complete all the required assignments (some of the assignments are due before you leave).

-- Start your timeline for Capstone Project early!
-Students studying off campus in the fall of their junior year should begin exploring Capstone Project topics and considering possible advisors at the end of the sophomore year and during the following summer.
-Students who will be off campus for the entire junior year are required to have a conversation in spring of sophomore year with Hanna Richardson about Honors requirements and with Kate Hanson about getting started on the Capstone Project while abroad.
+- Start your timeline for Thesis Project early!
+Students studying off campus in the fall of their junior year should begin exploring Thesis Project topics and considering possible advisors at the end of the sophomore year and during the following summer.
+Students who will be off campus for the entire junior year are required to have a conversation in spring of sophomore year with Hanna Richardson about Honors requirements and with Kate Hanson about getting started on the Thesis Project while abroad.

 - To make your experience even more meaningful, read this essay to help you reflect on and articulate your reasons for studying abroad.